hkust-taco/invalml/README.md

 ### 1.3 Hardware Requirements

 This artifact does not require any specific hardware to run.
-A general computer with Java 11 and Node.js 24 can compile the main project from scratch, and a computer with Docker can complete the artifact evaluation by using the Docker image.
+A normal computer with Java 11 and Node.js 24 can handle the project from scratch, and a computer with Docker can complete the artifact evaluation by using the Docker image.
 Devices connected to the Internet with modern browsers can access the web demo.

 ### 1.4 Reusability Guide

-The main project can be reused as follows:
+The project can be reused as follows:

 1. The main project can be extended directly.
 One can modify the corresponding parts to extend the system and the whole compiler, as we will explain in Section 3.
-2. The web demo shows the other approach to reusing the main project.
-The main project can be compiled to JavaScript via [Scala.js](https://www.scala-js.org/).
-The web demo uses the generated code.
-It reflects that the main project can be invoked by other programs to output both intermediate and final results of the compilation.
+2. The web demo shows the other approach to reusing the project.
+The main project can be compiled to JavaScript via [Scala.js](https://www.scala-js.org/), which produces an artifact that the web demo uses.
+This demonstrates that the project can be invoked by other programs to output both intermediate and final results of the compilation.

 ## 2. Getting Started